Europe: Fauna

-Glaciation during the most recent ice age and the presence of man affected the distribution of European fauna.
+Glaciation during the most recent ice age and the presence of humans affected the distribution of European fauna.
 As for the animals, in many parts of Europe most large animals and top predator species have been hunted to extinction.
 The woolly mammoth was extinct before the end of the Neolithic period.
 Today wolves (carnivores) and bears (omnivores) are endangered.
 Once they were found in most parts of Europe.
 However, deforestation and hunting caused these animals to withdraw further and further.
 By the Middle Ages the bears' habitats were limited to more or less inaccessible mountains with sufficient forest cover.
 Today, the brown bear lives primarily in the Balkan peninsula, Scandinavia and Russia; a small number also persist in other countries across Europe (Austria, Pyrenees etc.), but in these areas brown bear populations are fragmented and marginalised because of the destruction of their habitat.
 In addition, polar bears may be found on Svalbard, a Norwegian archipelago far north of Scandinavia.
-The wolf, the second largest predator in Europe after the brown bear, can be found primarily in Central and Eastern Europe and in the Balkans, with a handful of packs in pockets of Western Europe (Scandinavia, Spain, etc.).
+The wolf, the second-largest predator in Europe after the brown bear, can be found primarily in Central and Eastern Europe and in the Balkans, with a handful of packs in pockets of Western Europe (Scandinavia, Spain, etc.).

-European wild cat, foxes (especially the red fox), jackal and different species of martens, hedgehogs, different species of reptiles (like snakes such as vipers and grass snakes) and amphibians, different birds (owls, hawks and other birds of prey).
+Other carnivores include the European wildcat, red fox and arctic fox, the golden jackal, different species of martens, the European hedgehog, different species of reptiles (like snakes such as vipers and grass snakes) and amphibians, as well as different birds (owls, hawks and other birds of prey).

 Important European herbivores are snails, larvae, fish, different birds and mammals, like rodents, deer and roe deer, boars and living in the mountains, marmots, steinbocks, chamois among others.
 A number of insects, such as the small tortoiseshell butterfly, add to the biodiversity.

 Sea creatures are also an important part of European flora and fauna.
 The sea flora is mainly phytoplankton.
 Important animals that live in European seas are zooplankton, molluscs, echinoderms, different crustaceans, squids and octopuses, fish, dolphins and whales.

 Biodiversity is protected in Europe through the Council of Europe's Bern Convention, which has also been signed by the European Community as well as non-European states.